GitWorktree.org logoGitWorktree.org

 Error output

-$ git worktree add ../fix bad-branch-name
+$ git worktree add ../acme-hotfix bad-branch-name

 fatal: invalid reference: bad-branch-name